-D. Case Study: A little ditty about Jack and Diane
+D. Case study: Jack and Diane

 Jack and Diane grew up together on farms in Nebraska.
-Jack dreamed of being a football star, but he blew out his knee his first year at the University.
+Jack dreamed of being a football star, but he blew out his knee his first year at the university.
 They let him keep his scholarship, and now he and Diane are well into building their careers.
 In interviewing them, John, their consultant determined: